 The best way forward if you receive a CCJ would be to pay the outstanding amount within 30 days of the notice.
 While a CCJ doesn’t force a debtor to repay their creditors, there can be lasting effects if you don’t act immediately.

-A CCJ’s impact on my credit rating
+The impact of a CCJ on my credit rating

 If you pay the owed debt within the 30 days, the CCJ will clear, and there won’t be a lasting impact on your credit file.
 If you don’t pay within the timeframe, the CCJ will stay on your credit file for six years.
 Making it harder for you to get credit, and you risk being charged a higher interest rate on any credit you do get.